Clemence Wescoupe entered the spirit world Sunday, December 23rd, 2018 at Portage la Prairie General Hospital, at 67 years of age.

 Clemence will be lovingly remembered by his partner of 40 years Patsy, their children Jasmine (Joe), Blair and Robbie (grandson he raised), his step-children Mathew, Suzette (Dan), Bridgette (Walter), Angie (Blaine), Rachel, and Paul grandchildren he raised Gia, Zoey, Tai and Toni (Stephen).
 Foster children Jason, Hapa, Alyssa, Paula and Jacqueline.
 Also many grandchildren, great-grandchildren, nieces, nephews and friends.

 Clemence is predeceased by his mother Alphonzine, father John and siblings Frank, Dennis, Clifford and Rupert.

 Clemence’s family would like to give an honourable mention to honorary niece and nephews Sophia and George Lebessis and their late brother John Lebessis.

 The family would like to express their thanks and appreciation to the renal unit, and all the staff at the Portage General Hospital for the wonderful treatment and care they showed our Dad throughout the years.

 Traditional Wake will take place at Long Plain Spirit Lodge on Sunday, December 30, 2018 at 4:00 pm.
 Traditional Feast and Service will be held at Long Plain Spirit Lodge on Monday, December 31, 2018 beginning at noon followed by burial at Long Plain Cemetery.

 A tree will be planted in memory and cared for by McKenzies Portage Funeral Chapel.
 204-857-4021 www.mckenziesportagefuneralchapel.com

-To send flowers to Clemence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clemence Wescoupe, please visit our floral store.